Bloody Sunday (1972): Events of the day

 The paratroopers arrived in Derry on the morning of the march and took up positions.
 Brigadier Pat MacLellan was the operational commander and issued orders from Ebrington Barracks.
 He gave orders to Lieutenant Colonel Derek Wilford, commander of 1 Para.
 He in turn gave orders to Major Ted Loden, who commanded the company who would launch the arrest operation.
 The protesters planned on marching from Bishop's Field, in the Creggan housing estate, to the Guildhall in the city centre, where they would hold a rally.
 The march set off at about 2:45 p.m.
 There were 10,000–15,000 people on the march, with many joining along its route.
 Lord Widgery, in his now discredited tribunal, said that there were only 3,000 to 5,000.

 The march made its way along William Street but, as it neared the city centre, its path was blocked by British Army barriers.
 The organisers redirected the march down Rossville Street, intending to hold the rally at Free Derry Corner instead.
 However, some broke off from the march and began throwing stones at soldiers manning the barriers.
 The soldiers fired rubber bullets, CS gas and water cannons.
 Such clashes between soldiers and youths were common, and observers reported that the rioting was no more violent than usual.

-Some of the crowd spotted paratroopers occupying a derelict three-story building overlooking William Street, and began throwing stones up at the windows.
+Some of the crowd spotted paratroopers occupying a derelict three-story building overlooking William Street and began throwing stones up at the windows.
 At about 3:55 p.m., these paratroopers opened fire.
-Civilians Damien Donaghy and John Johnston were shot and wounded while standing on waste ground opposite the building.
+The civilians Damien Donaghy and John Johnston were shot and wounded while standing on waste ground opposite the building.
 These were the first shots fired.
 The soldiers claimed Donaghy was holding a black cylindrical object, but the Saville Inquiry concluded that all of those shot were unarmed.

 At 4:07 p.m., the paratroopers were ordered to go through the barriers and arrest rioters.
 The paratroopers, on foot and in armoured vehicles, chased people down Rossville Street and into the Bogside.
 Two people were knocked down by the vehicles.
 MacLellan had ordered that only one company of paratroopers be sent through the barriers, on foot, and that they should not chase people down Rossville Street.
 Wilford disobeyed this order, which meant there was no separation between rioters and peaceful marchers.
 There were many claims of paratroopers beating people, clubbing them with rifle butts, firing rubber bullets at them from close range, making threats to kill, and hurling abuse.
 The Saville Report agreed that soldiers "used excessive force when arresting people […] as well as seriously assaulting them for no good reason while in their custody".